M-ArslanArshad/peach-Tree-disease-detection/README.md

 ```

 ## 📊 Results
-Training for 10 epochs achieved high accuracy on both training and validation sets.
+Training for certain epochs achieved high accuracy on both training and validation sets.
 The model is suitable for detecting common peach tree diseases in field imagery.

 ## 📜 License
 This project is licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International**.
 You are free to share and adapt for non-commercial purposes with appropriate credit.
 Full license: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)